Automatic Composition and Optimization of Multicomponent Predictive Systems With an Extended Auto-WEKA: Bayesian optimisation strategies

-The CASH problem can be approached in different ways.
+The CASH problem as shown in Eq.~\ref{eq:cash} can be approached in different ways.
 One example is a grid search, i.e. an exhaustive search over all the possible combinations of discretized parameters.
 Such technique can however be computationally prohibitive in large search spaces or with big datasets.
-Instead, a simpler mechanism like random search, where the search space is randomly explored in a limited amount of time, has been shown to be more effective in high-dimensional spaces~\cite{Bergstra2012}.
+A simpler mechanism like random search, where the search space is randomly explored in a limited amount of time, has been shown to be more effective in high-dimensional spaces~\cite{Bergstra2012}.

-A promising approach gaining popularity in the recent years is based on a Bayesian optimization framework~\cite{Brochu2010}.
-In particular, Sequential Model-Based Optimization (SMBO)~\cite{Hutter2011} is a framework that incrementally builds a regression model using instances formed from algorithm configuration $\lambda$ and its predictive performance $c$, subsequently used to explore promising candidate configurations.
+A promising approach gaining popularity in the recent years is based on a Bayesian optimization framework~\cite{Brochu2010, Shahriari2016}.
+This approach -- outlined in Algorithm~\ref{alg:bayesian-optimisation} -- aims to find

-Examples of SMBO methods are SMAC (Sequential Model-based Algorithm Configuration~\cite{Hutter2011}) and TPE (Tree-structure Parzen Estimation~\cite{Bergstra2011}).
-SMAC models $p(c|\lambda)$ using a random forest, while TPE maintains separate models for $p(c)$ and $p(\lambda|c)$.
-Both methods support continuous, categorical and conditional attributes (i.e.~attributes whose presence in the optimisation problem depend on the values of other attributes -- e.g.~Gaussian kernel width parameter in SVM is only present if SVM is using Gaussian kernels).

-Two other methods falling into the same category are ROAR (Random Online Aggressive Racing~\cite{Hutter2011}) which randomly selects the set of candidates instead of using a regression model, and Spearmint~\cite{Snoek2012} which uses Gaussian processes to model $p(c|\lambda)$ similarly to SMAC.
-However, due to their limitations (it was shown that SMAC outperforms ROAR~\cite{Hutter2011}, while Spearmint does not support conditional attributes) these methods are not used in this study.